 Enable Selective Updates uses selective METAR updates through the SimConnect interface.
 Selective updates occur only whilst airborne and will prevent most if not all cloud shifts at the expense of a slight reduction in weather detail and efficiency.
 The sim will also pause momentarily during the weather updates.
 Note that a selective update will not occur if you update the weather yourself manually via a dialog or shortcut key/button, instead a full update will be performed.
-Selective Update mode no longer works in all Prepar3D modes due to problems in the P3D v2 and v3 METAR interpolation and handling.
+Selective Update mode no longer works in all Prepar3D modes due to problems in the P3D METAR interpolation and handling and the option will be grayed out.